Alex-Baudoin/Alex-Baudoin/README.md

-- 👋 Hi, I’m @Alex-Baudoin
+- 👋 Hi, I’m Alex Baudoin
-- 👀 I’m interested in quantum machine learning
+- 👀 I’m interested in quantum machine learning, quantum algorithms and their complexities
-- 🌱 I’m currently working on improving quantum principal component analysis (qPCA)
+- 🌱 I’m currently working on lots of things and I hate uploading my codes here on Github.
-- 💞️ I’m looking to collaborate on anything related
+- 💞️ I’m looking to collaborate on anything related my research interests
-- 📫 How to reach me: baudoin.nguetsa@aims-cameroon.org
+- 📫 How to reach me: anguetsa@aimsric.org
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: Pay/Me
 - ⚡ Fun fact: I love cats and books.

 <!---